Sac Sheriff

 Manner of Service Personal Service

-Fee Fees are dependant upon the code section of arrest.
+Fee Fees are dependent upon the code section of arrest.
 See Fee Schedule

 Proof of Service If service is made, a proof of service is sent to the issuing court along with the original Bench Warrant and a copy of the proof of service is sent to the Requestor.
 If service is not made, the Bench Warrant and a proof of not found/no service explaining the reason for non-service are mailed to the court of issuance and a copy of the proof of not found service is mailed to the Requestor.